 This study was conducted in Abia State, Nigeria.
 Abia State lies between longitudes 7o 231 and 8o 21 East of the equator and latitudes

-4o 471 and 6o 121North of the Greenwich Meridian.
+4o 47’ and 6o 12’ North of the Greenwich Meridian.
 The State is located East of Imo State and shares common boundaries with

-Anambra to the North, Enugu and Ebonyi states to the West and East respectively.
-On the East and South East, it is bounded by Cross River and Akwa Ibom States and by Rivers State on the South.
-Abia State is made up of 17 Local Government Areas (LGAs) with a population of 2,845,380 people according to 2006 population census (Federal Rebulic of Nigeria Official Gazettes, 2009).
-Most of the people especially, the rural dwellers are engaged mainly in subsistence farming.
-They engage in arable crop production such as cassava, yam, cocoyam, rice, maize and sweet potatoes.
-Abia State has three agricultural zones namely Aba, Bende and Umuahia.
+Anambra to the North, Enugu and Ebonyi states to the West and East, respectively.
+On the East and South East, it is bounded by Cross River and Akwa Ibom States, and by Rivers State on the South.
+Abia State is made up of 17 Local Government Areas (LGAs) with a population of 2,845,380 people according to the 2006 population census (Federal Republic of Nigeria Official Gazettes, 2009).
+Most of the people, especially the rural dwellers, are engaged mainly in subsistence farming.
+They engage in arable crop production such as cassava, yam, cocoyam, rice, maize, and sweet potatoes.
+Abia State has three agricultural zones, namely Aba, Bende, and Umuahia.

 Data Sources/ collection/ sampling technique

-A multi-stage sampling technique was employed in the selection of respondents using a well structured questionnaire as follows: First stage was the purposive selection of all the agricultural zones in Abia State namely: Aba, Umuahia and Bende because they all have farmers who engage in cocoyam production and produce cocoyam in large quantities.
-Second stage involved the random selection of two communities from each agricultural zone making it a total of six communities.
-Third stage was the purposive selection of two villages from each of the communities being the villages that have the most cocoyam farmers, making it a total of twelve villages.
+A multi-stage sampling technique was employed in the selection of respondents using a well-structured questionnaire as follows: First stage was the purposive selection of all the agricultural zones in Abia State, namely: Aba, Umuahia, and Bende, because they all have farmers who engage in cocoyam production and produce cocoyam in large quantities.
+The second stage involved the random selection of two communities from each agricultural zone, making it a total of six communities.
+The third stage was the purposive selection of two villages from each of the communities, being the villages that have the most cocoyam farmers, making it a total of twelve villages.

-Fourth stage was the random selection of four cocoyam famers making it a total of 48 cocoyam farmers for the study.
+The fourth stage was the random selection of four cocoyam farmers, making it a total of 48 cocoyam farmers for the study.

 Method of Data Analysis

-Econometric technique and descriptive statistics were used in analyzing the data collected.
-Objectives I and IV was analyzed using descriptive statistics, objective II was analyzed using the 3-point likert scale model while objective III was analyzed using the Logit model analysis.
+Econometric techniques and descriptive statistics were used in analyzing the data collected.
+Objectives I and IV were analyzed using descriptive statistics, objective II was analyzed using the 3-point Likert scale model, while objective III was analyzed using the Logit model analysis.

 Results and Discussion Socio Economic characteristics of cocoyam farmers

-Table 1: Socio-Economic Characteristics of Cocoyam farmers
+Table 1: Socio-Economic Characteristics of Cocoyam Farmers

 Variable Cocoyam farmers Gender Frequency %